vinser/flibgolite/README.md

 ACCEPTED: "en, ru, uk"
 ```

-2. By default book reader will show menues and comments in English `"en"` If you are Rusiian or Ukranian you can change this tune to `"ru"` or `"uk`"
+2. By default bookreader will show menues and comments in English `"en"` If you are Rusiian or Ukranian you can change this setting to `"ru"` or `"uk`"

 ```yml
 # Default english locale for opds feeds (bookreaders opds menu tree) can be changed to: